ku-kom/ku_internal_media_player/README.md

-Sitepackage for the project "KU Scroll indicator"
+Sitepackage for the project "KU internal media player"
 ==============================================================

-Adds scroll progress bar at the top of the page.
+Plays (and loops) internal media files such as .mp4, .ogg, etc. including only play/pause button.
 TYPO3 v.
 11.5